joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 > The allocation of Global IDs is pseudo-random [RANDOM].
 They MUST NOT be assigned sequentially or with well-known numbers.
 This is to ensure that there is not any relationship between allocations and to help clarify that these prefixes are not intended to be routed globally.
 Specifically, these prefixes are not designed to aggregate.

 But there is no Internet police enforcing this.
 On your home network a few ULAs that have a predictable addressing scheme will not hurt anyone.
-If I end up being jailed by the IETF, you’ll know why lol.
+If I end up being jailed by the IETF or ARIN, you’ll know why lol.

 Back to the example, the LAN has 2001:dead:beef:1::/64 and fce2:10:88:0::/64 assigned.